 2. When it terminates or reduces services previously authorized.

-A NOA-B shall be issued as follows:
+A NOABD-B shall be issued as follows:

-1. The beneficiary or the parent or legal guardian will be sent a NOA-B via US Mail
+1. The beneficiary or the parent or legal guardian will be sent a NOABD-B via US Mail

 and a copy sent to the provider requesting the service.

-2. The NOA-B shall be mailed within 3 working days of the action being taken or at least 10 calendar days before the date the action takes effect when the MHP terminates or reduces services previously authorized.
+2. The NOABD-B shall be mailed within 3 working days of the action being taken or at least 10 calendar days before the date the action takes effect when the MHP terminates or reduces services previously authorized.

-3. If the beneficiary is in a psychiatric hospital, the NOA-B must be hand delivered or mailed within one working day.
+3. If the beneficiary is in a psychiatric hospital, the NOABD-B must be hand delivered or mailed within one working day.

-4. A copy of the NOA shall be mailed to the provider.
+4. A copy of the NOABD shall be mailed to the provider.

-NOA-B’s are not required in the following circumstances:
+NOABD-B’s are not required in the following circumstances:

-1. A NOA-B is not provided when the beneficiary makes the service request.
+1. A NOABD-B is not provided when the beneficiary makes the service request.

-A NOA-B is not provided when the beneficiary disagrees with the services and interventions specified in the current Client Plan.
+A NOABD-B is not provided when the beneficiary disagrees with the services and interventions specified in the current Client Plan.
 In this case, the client shall be informed of their right to file a grievance using the consumer problem resolution process.

 The provider or clinical team bases the reduction or termination of service on a treatment decision responsive to the client’s current clinical condition and the provider makes no request of the MHP for payment authorization.
 (Client has right to appeal)

-A NOA-B is not provided when the MHP alters the time frame of the authorization (e.g., authorizes for a shorter period of time than requested) without reducing or terminating the service requested by the provider or otherwise changing the underlying treatment plan.
+A NOABD-B is not provided when the MHP alters the time frame of the authorization (e.g., authorizes for a shorter period of time than requested) without reducing or terminating the service requested by the provider or otherwise changing the underlying treatment plan.

-A NOA-B is not issued when the provider leaves the MHP as long as the client is provided with the same type and level of service.
+A NOABD-B is not issued when the provider leaves the MHP as long as the client is provided with the same type and level of service.

 III.
-Notice of Action - Post-Service Denials (NOA-C)
+Notice of Action - Post-Service Denials (NOABD-C)

-The BHCS Utilization Management Unit shall issue a NOA-C (See Attachment C) when BHCS denies, modifies, or defers a provider request for payment authorization for a service already delivered to the beneficiary because:
+The BHCS Utilization Management Unit shall issue a NOABD-C (See Attachment C) when BHCS denies, modifies, or defers a provider request for payment authorization for a service already delivered to the beneficiary because:

 The MH condition as described by provider did not meet the medical necessity criteria for psychiatric inpatient hospital services or specialty mental health services.